-Top 5 Best Air Fryer Reviews for Jan.
+Best Air Fryer – Top 5 Hottest Review for Feb.
 2017

-The Best Air Fryers – How Close Do They Get to Deep Fried Food?
+The Best Air Fryer – How Close Do They Get to Deep Fried Food?

 We were wrong, of course, but let’s be honest.
 Most air-fried foods don’t taste quite the same as deep-fried ones because they don’t have the same telltale “crunch” when you bite into them.
 There’s no way that fast-moving hot air can fully replicate the process of hot oil steaming food from the inside out, to keep moisture in while creating that wonderful crispy exterior – if you try to do it in an air fryer with an extra layer of dry batter the air will simply blow it off, and extra wet batter will make the food come out soggy.
 If you’re cooking already-frozen items like store-bought bags of French fries, though, the residual oil from the precook will make the final results pretty close to what you’d want.